Can Family Doctors Give ESA Letters?

 Who Qualifies for an Emotional Support Animal?

 Anyone who has a mental or emotional health disability (that has been verified by a licensed health professional in their state) qualifies for an emotional support animal.
 While pet animals are often needed for companionship, ESAs offer therapeutic support.
-They are seen as a medical assistance animal since they can significantly improve mental health conditions by offering support, motivation and routine.
+They are seen as medical assistance animals since they can significantly improve mental health conditions by offering support, motivation, and routine.

 Get Your ESA Letter Online with Pettable

 If you’ve struggled to get an ESA letter from your family doctor, don’t despair.
-While rejection can feel really tough, we can help you through it.
-The process is quick, easy and hassle-free with Pettable.
+While rejection can feel tough, we can help you through it.
+The process is quick, easy, and hassle-free with Pettable.
 Just follow a few simple steps, and your letter will be ready in no time.

 Take Our Assessment